-It’s easy to social distance in nature and pick up some delicious treats in Cowichan at the same time.
+It’s easy to socially distance in nature and pick up some delicious treats in Cowichan at the same time.
 The region is home to so many fantastic restaurants, bakeries, cafes and coffee shops that it’s easy to pack a delightful treat for your outdoor explorations.

 Whether it’s a cinnamon bun on the beach, a cookie on a mountain summit or a hot coffee on a trestle, there’s nothing better than a fresh treat in the fresh air.
 Here are eight eateries to grab a takeout order from as you explore the region’s parks and trails.